Sept 2017 - Dec 2017

 To test our initial concept of providing water safety information to travelers, we made paper prototypes and tested it with 5 users.
 These users were self described "avid-travelers"; we chose this demographic to see what their current process for interacting with water was when they traveled and whether or not this would be valuable to them.

-We then elevated our paper prototypes to wireframes and delved deeper into the interactions of the system.
+I then elevated our paper prototypes to wireframes and delved deeper into the interactions of the system.
 From our paper prototype testing, health and region specific information were aspects that users said were the most important to them in regards to water quality and safety.

 We chose to focus on soft blues within our design to align with designing for water.
 To have a contrast for calls to action, we chose orange as a complement to the blues that we used.
 Throughout the application, we kept the orange sparse in order to minimize visual tension for the user.